Roshan-yadav-evil-genius/Node-Based-Workflow-Orchestartor/NewDesign/Node Based System Architecture Design.md

 * **BaseNode:** The base class from which all nodes inherit.
 * **BlockingNode:** Must finish (and downstream blocking chain must finish) before continuing.
 * **DLQ:** Dead-Letter Queue storing failed NodeData + error context.
+* **ExecutionPool:** An enum (`ASYNC`, `THREAD`, `PROCESS`) defined on each node to declare its preferred execution environment.
+Used by the LoopManager to dynamically select the runtime for a loop.
 * **Loop:** A continuous execution track controlled by a single ProducerNode, running in an isolated pool (Asyncio Event Loop, ThreadPool, or ProcessPool).
 * **LoopManager:** The per-loop executor that runs nodes in sequence and enforces async iteration semantics using await.
+It also dynamically determines the correct execution pool (`ExecutionPool`) for each loop cycle.
 * **NodeConfig:** Static initialization/config data passed to nodes during initialization.
 * **NodeData:** Runtime payload passed to nodes during execution.
 * **Non-Blocking Node:** Marks iteration end in the execution model; executed asynchronously using await.